 The Plan offers a Medicare Crossover program for Medicare Part A and Part B and Durable Medical Equipment (DME) claims.
 Under this program, you no longer have to file a separate claim with the Plan to receive secondary benefits for these expenses.
-Your Dependent will also have this automated Crossover, as long as he or she is eligible for Medicare and this Plan is your only secondary medical coverage.
+Your Dependent will also have this automated Crossover, as long as they are eligible for Medicare and this Plan is your only secondary medical coverage.